What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 • Pain or discomfort in the gums.

-• Teeth loosening, increase sensitivity, and soreness.
+• Teeth loosening, increased sensitivity, and soreness.

 I am confused, could you please tell us the difference between gingivitis and periodontitis?